Linuxfabrik/lfops/roles/apache_httpd/README.md

 `wordpress_url`

-* The URL of the WordPress site.
-Used by the hotlink protection and the comment-spam rules to recognize requests originating from the site itself.
+* The URL of the WordPress site, with or without the scheme, for example `https://blog.example.com`.
+The hotlink protection and the comment-spam rules use its host part to recognize requests originating from the site itself.
 Set this when the vHost is defined by hand; the [wordpress](https://github.com/Linuxfabrik/lfops/tree/main/roles/wordpress) role provides the fallback `wordpress__url`, and without either the vHost fails to render.
 * Applies to: wordpress.
 * Type: String.
 * Default: `{{ wordpress__url }}`